SirRandoo/ttk-docs/docs/_setup/twitch-toolkit/store/items.md

 name means that viewers have to use the new name in order to purchase the item.

+## Using the Filter Menu

+The filter menu for the item store allows you to filter what's visible within the item store.
+You can access the filter menu by clicking the
+{% icon src: "item-store-filter.png" %} icon by the search box in the top-left corner of the menu.
+The filter menu should look something like:

+{% image src: "ttk-item-store-filter.png" %}

 ## Expanded Settings

 There are various settings that were introduced over the years.
 Below is a brief